Film Review: Prisoners

 Pray for the best, but prepare for the worst.

 My wife wanted to watch another thriller.
 And what a thriller it was ultimately.
 With a thriller of such high level as “Prisoners“, my wife starts to surf the internet so she can read the plot.
-She starts to get nervous and says in a indignant way that everything takes far too long and was terribly stretched.
+She starts to get nervous and says in an indignant way that everything takes far too long and was terribly stretched.

-“Prisoners” is a real nail-biting movie and actually a mix of a psychological drama with a heart-pounding suspense and a dash of horror.
+“Prisoners” is a real nail-biting movie and actually a mix of a psychological drama with heart-pounding suspense and a dash of horror.
 A mix of “Mystic River” and every top movie where a serial killer is hunted down like “The Silence of the Lambs” or more recently “The Frozen Ground“.
 The viewer is confronted with terrible questions of conscience.
 How far would you go when your dearest person is taken away?
 Would you dare to take the law into your own hands and commit degrading acts to find the truth?
 We are also witnessing the desperation and helplessness that an investigator of such crimes feels.

-Hugh Jackman plays the role of the father in despair, Keller Dover, with lot of enthusiasm.
+Hugh Jackman plays the role of the father in despair, Keller Dover, with a lot of enthusiasm.
 He shows a person torn by frantic rage and immense sadness because he first lost his lovable daughter and secondly fails as a householder who said he could protect his family against anything.
 His wife Grace, played by Maria Bello, gets in a depressed state as the days are progressing.
 Sleep and antidepressants are the only things that can still help her.
 The remaining son looks at it all from a distance and watches over Grace while Keller is constantly absent.
-We also get a view of the other family Birch, especially Franklin Birch who helps Keller with his desperate plan afterwards, but their emotions are not as detailed unraveled as those of the Dover’s.
+We also get a view of the other family Birch, especially Franklin Birch who helps Keller with his desperate plan afterward, but their emotions are not as detailed unraveled as those of the Dover’s.

 It all begins with the disappearance of the daughters Anna and Joy when the two families celebrate Thanksgiving.
 The two girls had played that afternoon nearby a white mobile-home parked in front of the door which is now no longer visible.
 A police description is passed around and that same evening the mobile-home is spotted on a parking lot of a gas station.
 This is the moment Detective Loki comes into the picture.
 For me a huge achievement in terms of acting by Jake Gyllenhaal.
 Amazing how he portrays the inspector.
-The passion, the tics and the way he puts his teeth into the case, while sometimes it seems as if it doesn’t really interests him.
+The passion, the tics and the way he puts his teeth into the case, while sometimes it seems as if it doesn’t really interest him.
 How careless he reads text messages and seemingly almost writes down nothing.
 When Grace makes a remark about that, he starts writing something in his notebook in a careless way.
 The fact is, that so far he has solved all the cases that were given to him.

 The course of the film is painfully and annoyingly slow.
-Maybe a cinematic portrayal of the excruciatingly long time parents of missing children need to endure while waiting for positive news.
+Maybe a cinematic portrayal of the excruciatingly long time parents of missing children needs to endure while waiting for positive news.
 It’s also logical and insightful put together.
 Successively, we have to deal with the discovery of the remains of a child rapist in the basement of a priest, a copycat who eventually seizes the opportunity to shoot a bullet through his brains and the final denouement which wasn’t totally unexpected but because of the prior still surprising.
 Several times I read about the fact that there are quite a few holes in the scenario, and things turn out to be wrong.
 I can’t put my finger directly on any flaw in this movie.
 The mystery of the maze is that I think there really isn’t one but just a perception in the mind of both a retarded boy and an abused boy.
 The latter looked at this image (also the medallion of the deceased father) for years.
-The only thing that I was still wondering about are the snakes.
+The only thing that I was still wondering about is the snakes.
 Do they have a particular symbolic meaning?
-Also the unprofessional actions of the law enforcement officers bothered me.
+Also, the unprofessional actions of the law enforcement officers bothered me.
 The superintendent wasn’t much of a help in solving the case.
 And in such an important criminal case, I certainly wouldn’t leave the prime suspect unattended.
-And I think the aunts house would be searched through thoroughly.
+And I think the aunt’s house would be searched through thoroughly.

-Final conclusion: In my opinion this was the best movie I watched in 2013.
+Final conclusion: In my opinion, this was the best movie I watched in 2013.
 A poignant, terrible emotionally movie with a strong storyline, engaged in a cinematic depressed decor with its greyish tones and perpetual drizzle and carried by a top cast.
-It shows once again shows that there are totally sick minds that inhabit our planet, and that religion is used again as an excuse to condone it.
+It shows once again shows that there are totally sick minds that inhabit our planet and that religion is used again as an excuse to condone it.